 The incident reports for the past three years of operation were reviewed and/or discussed during the audit.
-There were approximately 3,000 records with an equal amount recorded per year.
-This shows a high level of reporting vigilance.
+There were approximately 1,820 records.
+This compares favourably with the 3,000 recorded incidents from the previous three years.
+This shows a continued high level of reporting vigilance.
 The incidents reported were mostly of minor nature.
 Examples include:

 - ➢ Wildlife injuries;

-- > Hydrogen cyanide alarms in the processing plant area;

 - Vehicle accidents;

 - Injuries;

 - Equipment failures;

 - Near misses, e.g. valves left in the wrong position;

-- Procedural failures; and - Losses of containment.
+- Procedural failures; and

+Losses of containment.

-Whilst there were incidents of a recurring type, e.g. hydrogen cyanide alarms and losses of containment of sulphuric acid, these have been addressed with a lowering of the frequency rate.
+Whilst there were incidents of a recurring type, e.g. losses of containment of oil and diesel, these have been addressed with a lowering of the frequency rate.